janit/symfony-hybrid-flex-port/README.md

 yarn
 ```

-Build Stylesheets and TypeScript app with <a href="https://symfony.com/blog/introducing-webpack-encore-for-asset-management">Symfony Encore</a>:
+Build Stylesheets and the TypeScript app with <a href="https://symfony.com/blog/introducing-webpack-encore-for-asset-management">Symfony Encore</a>:

 ```
 ./node_modules/.bin/encore production